Andrei Molodkin

-Andrei Molodkin (born 1966) is a Russian born conceptual artist living and working in Paris, France.
+Andrei Molodkin (Russian: Андрей Молодкин; born 1966) is a Russian born conceptual artist living and working in Paris, France.

 Biography

 Molodkin was born in Buy, Kostroma Oblast, a small town in North-Western Russia.
 He served in the Soviet Army for two years from 1985 to 1987 transporting missiles across Siberia.
 He later graduated from the Architecture and Interior design department at the Stroganov Moscow State University of Arts and Industry in 1992.

 Work and career

 Molodkin's practise comprises drawing, sculpture and installation.
 His drawings are made in ball-point pen, an implement that references his experiences in the Soviet Military "where soldiers would receive two Bics a day to write letters", they are often "laboriously drawn replicas of mass-media images".
 His sculptures and installations often employ materials techniques and practices common in engineering "Molodkin creates a complex mechanical system consisting of air compressors, cast-iron pumps, and plastic tubing" that pump liquids (most commonly blood and/or crude oil) around hollowed perspex replicas of sculptures and architecture, as well as politically loaded words and phrases.
 According to Douglas Rogers, author of 'The Depths of Russia: Oil, Power and Culture After Socialism', "His [Molodkin] work draws attention to the technical systems that channel political and economic configurations and to the ways in which words, concepts and spaces can be colored, inflected, shaped and filled by their associations with oil."